alpatron/reg-bot/readme.md

 ## Database

-I was too lazy to make a create a database-initialisation function or to create a database dump, so here's at least the schema of the database tables:
+I was too lazy to a create a database-initialisation function or to create a database dump, so here's at least the schema of the database tables:

 ##### configuaration